jimblandy/fxsnapshot/README.md

 -   `!
 PREDICATE` - logical 'not'

--   `/REGEXP/` - a predicate on strings, matching those that match `REGEXP`.
+-   `/REGEXP/` - a predicate on strings, accepting those that match `REGEXP`.

 Predicates on edges: